-17. Don’t dismiss warning signs
+18. Don’t dismiss warning signs in Hawaii

-You know, the ones that say “sharp coral” or “strong current” or “60 people have died here.”
+You know, the signs that say “sharp coral” or “strong current” or “60 people have died here.”
 If there are a lot of warning signs on a beach, you can always try another beach.

 I’ve had a few people ask me about incidents they’ve read about online with tourists having problems with locals.
-99% of the time the tourist was trespassing, littering, or being disrespectful to local culture in some way.
+99% of the time, the tourist was trespassing, littering, or being disrespectful to local culture in some way.